 Continuing Education (CE) Credit

-A certificate of completion is available for this webinar.
+A certificate of completion is available providers interested in documenting their professional development.

 Rea, J. (Host) & Lester, P. (Guest).
 (2020, January 1).
 FOCUSing on Strengthening Military Families from a Family Systems Perspective.
 Military Families Learning Network.
 [Podcast].

 Rea, J. (Host) & Becher, E. (Guest).
 (2019, December 29).
 Co-parenting During Separation or Divorce: A Military Family Perspective.
 Military Families Learning Network, Family Transitions.
 [Podcast]

 Rea, J. (2019, September 5).
 Collaboration: Breaking Down Silos and Building Networks to Support Military Families.
 Military Families Learning Network Family Transitions.
 [Blog post].

 Rea, J. (2019, December 29).
 The New Kids on the Block: Military Families’ Shift in Family Structure and Change in Family Demands.
 [Blog post].